riffcc/ceramic-node/README.md

 }
 ```

+9. Run the ceramic-node instance:
-Run the ceramic node (we suggest using something like `screen` to keep it running in the background)
+    - **Tip:** We suggest using something like `screen` to keep it running in the background.
 ```bash
 yarn run ceramic-node
 ```

-Index the composites on your node
+10. Index the composites on your node:

 ```bash
 yarn run index:composites
 ```

-Fill out ADMIN_ETH_ADDRESS on .env file to create an website admin.
-Must be a valid Ethereum Address
+11. Fill out ADMIN_ETH_ADDRESS on the .env file to create an website admin:
+    - **Note:** It *must* be a valid Ethereum Address!
 ```bash
 ADMIN_ETH_ADDRESS=
 ```

-Create a new website
+12. Create a new website:

 ```bash
 yarn run generate:website
 ```

+## Configuration

-For testing development you can execute graphql example queries.
+* For testing development, you can execute graphql example queries.
+This command generates a Test WebsiteID, which must be copied into `riff.cc-data-manager-poc/.env.local`:

 ```bash
 yarn run graphql:example-queries
 ```
-> This script generates a Test WebsiteID, must be copied into **riff.cc-data-manager-poc/.env.local**

-It is required to run the Admin Server API, so that users and admins can create and modify documents.
+* In order for users and admins to create and modify documents, it is required to run the Admin Server API:

 ```bash
 yarn run admin:server
 ```

-For more info about API, visit [ADMIN-SERVER-API](https://github.com/riffcc/ceramic-node/blob/main/ADMIN-SERVER-API.md).
+For more info about the API, see the [ADMIN-SERVER-API](https://github.com/riffcc/ceramic-node/blob/main/ADMIN-SERVER-API.md) documentation file.

-Optionally you can run a GraphQL server with the GraphQL interface
+* Optionally, you can run a GraphQL server with the GraphQL interface:

 ```bash
 yarn run graphql:server
 ```